 1. Best Overall | Organics Simple Organic Plant Protein Powder

 The Simple Organic plant powder contains protein derived from chia, pumpkin, peanuts, coconut, almonds, and golden peas.
 The powder also includes minerals like calcium, iron, vitamin D, and potassium that boost your overall health.
 Simple Organics is USDA-certified organic, 100% vegan, and free of dairy and soy products.
-It is available in various flavors like chocolate, vanilla, and peanut butter, making great additions to smoothies, shakes, and baked goods.
+It is available in various flavors like chocolate, vanilla, and peanut butter, making great additions to smoothies, shake, and baked goods.
 Each serving provides 20 grams of organic protein.

-2. Garden of Life Organic Plant-Based Protein Powder
+2. Garden of Life Organic Plant Based Protein Powder

-Garden of Life Plant-Based Protein Powder offers an easy and efficient way to increase your protein intake as a vegan.
+Garden of Life Plant Based Protein Powder offers an easy and efficient way to increase your protein intake as a vegan.
 Each serving provides 30 grams of protein and 7 grams of carbs derived from lentils, navy beans, garbanzo beans, cranberry seeds, and peas.
 You can incorporate this vegan protein powder in your milk, water, shakes, and smoothies as it contains a tasteful vanilla flavor.
 The powder is NSF Certified and third-party tested; therefore, you can trust the safety and efficacy of this supplement.

 3. Naked Pea Premium Pea Protein Powder